viant/bqtail/README.md

 ## Motivation

-The goal of this project is to provide cost effective events driven, data ingestion and extraction.
+The goal of this project is to provide cost effective events driven, data ingestion and extraction with Big Query.

 ## Introduction